liofal/streamlink/README.md

 I'm also interested with new projects for automation of daily popular tasks, don't hesitate, I'm waiting for new ideas

-# ⚠️ Disclaimer ⚠️
-We have renamed the master branch to main for clarity and to follow best practices.
-Please reconfigure your branch origin with the following commands:

 ```sh
 git branch -m master main